SwitchCraftCC/sc-docs/src/faq/privacy.md

 such as your username.

-You may also provide Personal Information to third parties when you use our Sites or Servers, such as when donating through CraftingStore.
-You will be subjected to their respective Privacy Policies in such cases.
-CraftingStore’s privacy policy can be found here: <https://craftingstore.net/legal/privacy>.
-The only Personal Information we collect from you through CraftingStore is your username.
+You may also provide Personal Information to third parties when you use our Sites or Servers, such as when donating through Stripe or PayPal.
+You will be subjected to their respective Privacy Policies in such cases:

+- Stripe’s privacy policy can be found here: <https://stripe.com/privacy>.
+The only Personal Information we collect from you through Stripe is your email address.
+- PayPal’s privacy policy can be found here: <https://www.paypal.com/legalhub/privacy-full>.
+The only Personal Information we collect from you through PayPal is your email address.

 #### Personal Information We Collect Automatically When You Use the Sites or the Servers
 When you access the Sites or Servers, we automatically collect certain Personal Information about you.
 This information